mikedixson/tinydns-to-bind-converter/README.md

 ## Note

 The script will remove carriage return characters from itself before running.
 This is to ensure compatibility with different operating systems.

-## License

-This script is released under the MIT License.